BBC-Data-Unit/shared-data-unit/README.md

 ## Our stories

+### Missing police evidence
+Thousands of criminal cases - including some of the most serious violent and sexual offences - are collapsing every year because of lost, damaged or missing evidence, the BBC Shared Data Unit reported in June, 2025.

+[Github repo]

 ### QR code scams

 In April 2025, the Shared Data Unit [reported](https://www.bbc.co.uk/news/articles/cq6yznmv3gzo) how the number of so-called 'quishing' scams, linked to fake or fraudulent QR codes, rose 14-fold in five years, with organised crime gangs blamed for the rise.